May 12, 2021

 - CPA (Cost Per Action) – You’ll receive payment when users complete actions you advertise (filling forms or surveys)

 Most affiliate programs are administered and organized through an affiliate network.
-These networks are quite useful for an affiliate as it provides them a central database with available merchants, which makes it easier for an affiliate to find opportunities.
+They are quite useful as it provides a central database with available merchants, which makes it easier for an affiliate to find opportunities.

 It also gives merchants access to a large pool of publishers (affiliates), and they will usually have access to tools such as payment processing, refund processing, tracking, reporting, and affiliate management.

-Some of the more well-known affiliate networks that you can join are ShareASales, Clickbank, CJ, and even Amazon.
+Some of the most popular affiliate networks that you can join are, ShareASales, Clickbank, CJ, and even Amazon.
 Of course, if you prefer an individual affiliate program, companies such as Hostinger offers an affiliate program that you can join.